ktaylor63/southeast/site/content/wildlife/mussels/ring-pink.md

 Mussels are filter feeders; they mainly eat phytoplankton, zooplankton, and bacteria suspended in the water.
 By drawing water inside their shells through a siphon, their gills filter out food and take in oxygen.

-## Historic range
+## Historical range

 Historically, the ring pink was widely distributed in the Ohio, Cumberland, and Tennessee River systems in Alabama, Illinois, Indiana, Kentucky, Ohio, Pennsylvania, Tennessee, and West Virginia.

-{{< figure class="photo-center" src="/images/pages/ring-pink-historical-range.jpg" alt="Map depicting ring pick historical range by state including Illinois, Indiana, Ohio, Pennsylvania, Kentucky, West Virginia, Tennessee and Alabama" caption="Historic range.
+{{< figure class="photo-center" src="/images/pages/ring-pink-historical-range.jpg" alt="Map depicting ring pick historical range by state including Illinois, Indiana, Ohio, Pennsylvania, Kentucky, West Virginia, Tennessee and Alabama" caption="historical range.
 Map by USFWS." >}}

 ## Current range